-Near-freezing waters with salinity > 32.35 (colour-coded in violet) are considered to be too saline to have been formed from waters originating within the Gulf (Galbraith 2006) and are presumed to have been advected as an intrusion from the Labrador Shelf through the Strait of Belle Isle.
-These cold high-salinity waters were not present at the surface in March 2022 in Mécatina Trough (Fig. 32).
+Near-freezing waters with salinity > 32.35 (colour-coded in violet) are considered to be too saline to have been formed from waters originating within the Gulf (Galbraith 2006) and are presumed to have been advected from the Labrador Shelf through the Strait of Belle Isle.
+These cold high-salinity waters were not present at the surface in March 2021 in Mécatina Trough (Fig. 30).
 However, Labrador Shelf waters can have lower salinity than this threshold.
-A second criterion based on temperature-salinity (T-S) signatures of water (Galbraith 2006, revisited in Shaw & Galbraith 2023) was used to identify intruding Labrador Shelf waters that have exhibited no evidence of mixing with warm and saline deep Gulf water.
-This identified a subsurface layer that had salinity partly less than and partly more than 32.35 (top-right panel of Fig. 33).
-The recent history of Labrador Shelf water intrusions is shown in Fig. 34, where its volume is shown as well as the fraction it represents of all the cold-water volume in the Gulf.
-Some values of this time series have been recalculated since last year's report based on comparisons with mooring data from the Strait of Belle Isle, most notably the previously very high value for 2003 has been revised downward; see Shaw and Galbraith (2023) for details.
-This volume was below normal in March 2022 at 680 km3 (-0.9 SD), and represented 6% (-0.9 SD) of the cold water (T < -1 °C) in the Gulf.
-The near-bottom thermograph in the Strait of Belle Isle (Fig. 15) showed that water temperature increased above -1 °C on May 11th 2022, earlier than the 2008-2022 average by 15 days (-0.6 SD) and indicating inflow of Labrador Shelf Water for less time than average after the March survey.
+A second criterion based on T-S signatures of water (Galbraith 2006) was used to identify intruding Labrador Shelf waters that have exhibited no evidence of mixing with warm and saline deep Gulf water.
+This identified a layer reaching the surface that had salinity mostly less than 32.35 (top-right panel of Fig. 31).
+The recent history of Labrador Shelf water intrusions is shown in Fig. 32, where its volume is shown as well as the fraction it represents of all the cold-water volume in the Gulf.
+This volume was below normal in March 2021 at 620 km3 (-1.0 SD), but still represented 13% (0.0 SD) of the cold water (T < -1 °C) in the Gulf.
+Most of this layer had lower salinity than usual (not appearing in violet in Fig. 30).
+The near-bottom thermograph in the Strait of Belle Isle (Fig. 15) showed that water temperature increased above -1 °C on April 26, 2021, earlier than normal by 35 days (-1.3 SD) and indicating inflow of Labrador Shelf Water for less time than normal after the March survey.